This the multi-page printable view of this section. Click here to print.

 }

 Note that those implementations need to have a default constructor and are expected to be stateless.
+However, if you use Spring boot those implementations can be Spring beans as well which are then retrieved from the Application Context via the type provided in the annotation.

 Snapshot caching